karolinastep/pdsnd_github/README.md

 Project created on Aug 13, 2023

 ### US Bikeshare Data
-Replace the Project Title
+Programming for Data Science with Python - Udacity

 ### Description
-Interactive analysis of data related to bike share systems for Chicago, New York City and Washington.
+Interactive analysis of data related to bike share systems for Chicago, New York City and Washington using Python.

 ### Files used
 chicago.csv